-I was in Istanbul, wandering through the Sultanahmet district trying to remember where exactly my hotel was when Hallmark Greetings Card guy approached me.
-He said something in Turkish before telling me he was lost, needed directions and assumed I was local (nice try – like my vampiric white pasty self could ever be anything other than British!)
+I was wandering through the Sultanahmet district in Istanbul trying to remember where exactly my hotel was when Hallmark Greetings Card guy approached me.
+He said something in Turkish before telling me he was lost, needed directions, and assumed I was local.

-I fake an awkward laugh and go to put my headphones in, continuing on my quest to find my hotel.
+I fake an awkward laugh and put my headphones in, continuing on my quest to find my hotel.

 He stops me with a sense of urgency.

 “Wait!
 Didn’t it hurt when you fell from heaven?
 I am going to be totally crazy now and say “we just met but let’s go get a coffee!”